Alice Tym

-Alice Luthy Tym (born November 22, 1942), née Alice Luthy, is a former American college and amateur tennis player who was ranked No. 13 in the world in the mid-1960s.
+Alice Luthy Tym (born November 22, 1942), née Alice Luthy, is a former American college and amateur tennis player who was ranked No.13 in the world in the mid-1960s.
 She later became a college tennis coach, tennis writer and university instructor.
-She as inducted into the Tennessee Tennis Hall of Fame in 2013.
+She was inducted into the Tennessee Tennis Hall of Fame in 2013.

 Early life and education

 Tym was born in Peoria, Illinois.
 She attended Peoria High School and graduated as the salutatorian of her class in 1960.

 College career

 Tym attended the University of Florida in Gainesville, Florida, where she organized the Florida Gators women's tennis team, served as its captain and played No. 1 singles for the Lady Gators from 1960 to 1964.
 Tym graduated from the university with a bachelor's degree in English, with Phi Beta Kappa honors.
 As a Ford Foundation fellow, Tym later earned a master's degree in geography from the University of Florida in 1966.